EsserMishelle/hotel-forecast/README.md

 <img width="395" height="305" alt="image" src="https://github.com/user-attachments/assets/c605c16d-182a-4c73-bf63-6e4e5ab7198f" />

 The adverage cancellation lead time is around 80 days.
+The canceled box is also wider/longer, which means there's more variability in lead time.
+The upper whisker is much higher for the cancel boxplot, indicating some bookings made very far in advance have been canceled.
 Cancelled bookings generally have longer lead times than non-cancelled bookings, suggesting that reservations made further in advance are more uncertain.

 **Cancellation by Weekdays**